An Honest Review of MMOGA - Is MMOGA Legit?

 Note on naming: MMOGA (mmoga.com) and MMOGAH (mmogah.com) are completely different companies.
-MMOGAH is a dedicated Chinese in-game gold seller.
+MMOGAH is a dedicated in-game gold seller.
 This review covers MMOGA only.

 Is MMOGA Safe and Legit?